Chrotesque/ci-portfolio-project-1/README.md

 <br>

 Testing with Internet Explorer reveals that the website is not being displayed correctly to the point of not working at all.
-According to [https://gs.statcounter.com/browser-market-share](statcounter) 0.46% of users are still using Internet Explorer, which is why I didn't invest any time in optimizing for it.
+According to [statcounter](#technologies-used) 0.46% of users are still using Internet Explorer, which is why I didn't invest any time in optimizing for it.
 Similarily it also doesn't work with Samsung Internet, which reaches 2.85%.
 I personally don't have a machine capable of running Safari nor do I know anyone who does, so I couldn't test that.